Holiday rentals in Benalmádena

 Nestled between Torremolinos and Fuengirola on Spain’s Costa del Sol, Benalmádena is made up of three main districts: The oldest, the inland town of Benalmádena Pueblo, is a typical Andalusian village, notable for its archaeological museum and narrow cobblestone streets lined with white-painted houses.
 The newer Benalmádena Costa is, obviously, on the coast, with beaches, hotels, and the Puerto Marina, home to restaurants, luxury shopping, nightclubs, and more than 1,000 spots to park your yacht.
 In between lies Arroyo de la Miel, whose scenic plazas and winding streets lend it a traditional feel that has lured more than a few British expats to make a permanent home here.
 Benalmádena’s attractions range from the conventional (an aquarium, theme parks, sea-view golfing at Torrequebrada) to the decidedly unexpected (a butterfly park, Europe’s tallest Buddhist stupa).

-When is the best time to stay in a vacation rental in Benalmádena?
+The best time to stay in a holiday rental in Benalmádena

 There a reason they call this the Costa del Sol: With 320 days of sunshine per year and an average annual temperature of about 66 degrees Fahrenheit, you seldom have to pack anything more than a light sweater for your Benalmádena vacation (especially if you plan to visit the nude beach near Torrequebrada — though you will want to bring sandals to protect your feet from the gravelly shore).
 Expect highs in the mid- to upper 80s in the summer, along with some mugginess and a lot of vacationers.
 Spring and fall are also nice, when the water is still warm enough for swimming, but crowds are a bit thinner.
 December and January are the region’s wettest months; it’s about 61 degrees on average in January, with overnight lows dipping below 50.